fission/fission/Documentation/Architecture.md

 and saves it at a configured location (shared volume).

 The implementation chooses a generic pod from the pool, relabels it to "orphan".
-The pod from the deployment invokes fetcher to copy the function into the pod and hits the specialize endpoint on the environment container.
+The pod from the deployment invokes a fetcher to copy the function into the pod and hits the specialized endpoint on the environment container.
 This causes the function to be loaded.
 The pod is now specific to that function.
 This function pod is cached; it's cleaned up if it's unused for a few minutes.